-Any motorized vehicle or bicycle that is operated on campus, must display a valid permit.
+Any motorized vehicle that is operated on campus must display a valid permit.
 Should the need arise in which a student or employee is required to operate a replacement, loaned, or leased vehicle on campus a temporary permit (free of charge) must be obtained for said vehicle within 24 hours.
 A first citation issued to any unregistered vehicle defined herein will be dismissed and considered a warning citation.
 Any subsequent citation issued to the same vehicle 24 hours or more after the first citation will not be subject to dismissal.
-The student/employee may use their hanging decal in any vehicle they operate on HSU property.

 Attention: Student dependents of current HSU faculty and staff are not authorized to use faculty/staff parking spaces while attending class or while working at HSU.
 If a student is using his or her parent’s vehicle that has been issued a faculty/staff permit, he or she must park in his or her respective designated area (commuter or resident parking).

 - Students, faculty, and staff decals must be affixed to the outside of the vehicle’s rear window, lower left side.
 (Permits for convertibles may be placed on the front windshield, driver’s side, above the state registration.)

 - The parking decal must be displayed within 24 hours of receiving it.

 - In case of a citation, the student that corresponds to the parking decal will be charged, even if someone else was driving the vehicle.